codama-idl/codama/packages/renderers-py/README.md

 The generated code uses the AnchorPy code generation method and some underlying structures.

-Support for Codama was added, and some data structures not supported by AnchorPy were included, such as SizePrefixType, HiddenSuffixType, HiddenPrefixType, and EnumIndexU32Type.
+Support for Codama was added, and some data structures not supported by AnchorPy were included, such as FixedSizeType, SizePrefixType, HiddenSuffixType, HiddenPrefixType, and EnumIndexU32Type.